 Note: "Further processing" means the running of other programs or the rerunning of latex (etc) that would be done if no errors had occurred.
-If instead, or additionally, you want the latex (etc) program not to pause for user input after an error, you should arrange this by an option that is passed to the program, e.g., by latexmk's option -interaction=nonstopmode (which latexmk passes to latex).
+If instead, or additionally, you want the latex (etc) program not to pause for user input after an error, you should arrange this by an option that is passed to the program, e.g., by latexmk's option -interaction=nonstopmode.